fieldtrip/website/tutorial/tms-eeg.md

 Herring, J. D., Thut, G., Jensen, O., & Bergmann, T. O. (2015).
 [Attention Modulates TMS-Locked Alpha Oscillations in the Visual Cortex](http://www.jneurosci.org/content/35/43/14435).
 The Journal of Neuroscience, 35(43), 14435-14447.
 {% include markup/end %}

-We will use the following procedure to deal with TMS-EEG dat

 **Preprocessing**

+We will use the following procedure to deal with TMS-EEG data:

  1. Create a trial-structure using **[ft_definetrial](/reference/ft_definetrial)**
  2. Indicate the onset of TMS-pulses with **[ft_artifact_tms](/reference/ft_artifact_tms)**
  3. Visually determine which artifacts are present using **[ft_preprocessing](/reference/ft_preprocessing)**, **[ft_timelockanalysis](/reference/ft_timelockanalysis)**, and **[ft_databrowser](/reference/ft_databrowser)**.